What is the Civic Connections Project?

 Over the last two years, the program has seen huge growth.
 In this blog post, Executive Director, Emily Harris, highlights the impressive evolution of this one of a kind program.

 This Project continues to make connections for members to network, volunteer, and grow in their professional lives.
 In only its second year, Advancing Leadership’s Members Network has grown to 75 leaders with disabilities, and counting, who will continue to connect, convene, mentor, and lead change in Chicago in the coming year.

 Civic and Professional Advancements

-Our members have earned appointments to serve on public or non-profit groups including boards of directors, advisory committees and boards, and task forces.
+Our members serve in public and non-profit civic roles including on boards of directors, advisory committees and boards, and task forces.
 These positions are linked to diverse organizations throughout the region, and include: Pace/CTA, Near North Health Service Corporation, AIDS Foundation of Chicago, Illinois Department of Human Rights, Red Theatre, Forefront, Great Rivers, Chicago Hearing Society, Open Communities, and the Center for Disability and Elder Law.

 Speaking and Leadership Opportunities

 Our members have been speaking, mentoring, and leading discussions at events in Chicago including: the University of Chicago Booth School of Business’ On Board Conference, BMO Harris Bank, Chicagoland Business Leadership Network’s Disability and Inclusion Summit at Blue Cross Blue Shield of Illinois, and The Mayor’s Office for People with Disabilities.